Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 ### Challenge 5: Displaying a list

-In App.js you'll display a list of bands.
+In `App.js` you'll display a list of bands.
 Use the Band component you made in the previous step.

 The goal is to display a list of Bands, use the `<Band>` Component you created in the previous step.

 Use `Array.map()` to transform the array of bands objects into an array of `<Band>` components.
-Dipslay this array in your `App` component.

 Set the props on your band component so it can display the name, formed date, origin, and fans.

+Dipslay the array of `Band` components in your `App` component.

-Be sure to add a key prop to each Band component with a unique value.
+Be sure to add a `key` prop to each Band component with a unique value.
 You can use the band name since these are unique.

 ### Challenge 6: Component State